CONABIO/antares3/docs/deployment/aws_cloud.rst

 	$kops update cluster $CLUSTER_FULL_NAME --yes

-3. If you scale down the cluster and want to start it again, export bash variables (see point 3 in Cluster creation) configure awscli (see end of point 5 in Cluster creation) and execute:
+3. If you scale down the cluster and want to start it again, export bash variables (see point 3 in Cluster creation) and execute:

 .. code-block:: bash